 Franklin is a member of several organizations including PathNorth (Washington, DC), Public Broadcasting of Atlanta, a past board member of “Demos: A Network for Ideas and Action” (New York), and currently serves on the board of the Princeton Theological Seminary.
 He is married to Dr. Cheryl Goffney Franklin., a gynecologist at Morehouse Healthcare.
 They have three children.

 Rev. Dr. David Emmanuel Goatley

-David Emmanuel Goatley is Associate Dean for Vocational Formation and Christian Witness, Director of the Office of Black Church Studies, and Research Professor of Christian Theology at Duke Divinity School.
+David Emmanuel Goatley serves as the sixth President of Fuller Theological Seminary.
+Prior to this role, Dr. Goatley was Associate Dean for Vocational Formation and Christian Witness, Director of the Office of Black Church Studies, and Research Professor of Christian Theology at Duke Divinity School.
 Having served as an urban missionary, denominational leader, congregational pastor, theological educator, and global missions executive, he has also held leadership roles with the NAACP, Baptist World Alliance, and World Council of Churches.
 The editor of Black Religion and Black Theology: Collected Essays of J. Deotis Roberts, Goatley is also author of Were You There: Godforsakeness in Slave Religion and A Divine Assignment: The Missiology of Wendell Clay Somerville.
 His current research projects include strategies of leadership, flourishing in ministry, and arcs of ministry from the Black Church for the whole church.